CMSgov/bluebutton-sample-client-django/README.md

 ## Status and Contributing

-This application has been tested using Python 3.5.1 and Django 1.10.
 The application is in active development so check back often for updates.
 Please consider improving this code with your contributions.
 Pull requests welcome ;)